Martin Heidegger and Nazism: Heidegger's rectorate at the University of Freiburg

 Jaspers noted about his last meeting with him in May 1933: "It's just like 1914, again this deceptive mass intoxication."

-The new rector Heidegger was sober enough to refuse, like his predecessor, to display the anti-Jewish poster.
+During his time as rector, Heidegger, like his predecessor, refused to display the anti-Jewish poster.
 He argued after the war that he joined the Party to avoid dismissal, and he forbade the planned book-burning that was scheduled to take place in front of the main University building.
 Nevertheless, according to Victor Farias, Hugo Ott, and Emmanuel Faye, Heidegger implemented the Gleichschaltung totalitarian policy, suppressing all opposition to the government.
 Faye [pp. 40–46] details precisely Heidegger's actions in implementing anti-Semitic legislation within Freiburg University.
 Along with Ernst Krieck and Alfred Baeumler, Heidegger spearheaded the Conservative Revolution promoted (in the beginning) by the Nazis.
 But according to others such as François Fédier and Julian Young, Heidegger "called for, not the subordination of the university to the state, but precisely the reverse", and "did indeed seek to protect students from indoctrination by the crasser form of Nazi propaganda".
 Young quotes the testimony of a former student, Georg Picht:

 The way Heidegger conceived of the revival of the university, this became clear to me on the occasion of a memorable event.
-To give the first lecture within the framework of "political education" – a compulsory measure introduced at the universities by the Nazis (...) – Heidegger, rector at that time, invited my mother's brother in law, Viktor von Weizsäcker.
+To give the first lecture within the framework of "political education" – a compulsory measure introduced at the universities by the Nazis [...] – Heidegger, rector at that time, invited my mother's brother in law, Viktor von Weizsäcker.
 Everyone was puzzled, because it was well-known that Weizsäcker was no Nazi.
 But Heidegger's word was law.
 The student he had chosen to lead the philosophy department thought he should pronounce introductory words on national socialist revolution.
 Heidegger soon manifested signs of impatience, then he shouted with a loud voice that irritation strained: "this jabber will stop immediately!"
 Totally prostrated, the student disappeared from the tribune.
 He had to resign from office.
 As for Victor von Weizsäcker, he gave a perfect lecture on his philosophy of medicine, in which national socialism was not once mentioned, but far rather Sigmund Freud.

 Picht recalls his uncle Weizsäcker told him afterwards about Heidegger's political engagement:

 I'm pretty sure it's a misunderstanding – such a thing happens often in history of philosophy.
 But Heidegger is a step ahead: he perceives something is going on that the others don't.

 Heidegger's tenure as rector was fraught with difficulties.
 He was in conflict with Nazi students, intellectuals, and bureaucrats.
 Philosophical historian Hans Sluga wrote: